vedph/cadmus-doc/migration/rendering/markup.md

 <l><w xml:id="w1">passer</w>, <w xml:id="w2">deliciae</w> <w xml:id="w3">meae</w> <w xml:id="w4">puellae</w></l>
 ```

-This is of course redundant, as not all the `w` elements (and their IDs) will be effectively used as target of linked annotations; but you need to systematically wrap all the words, as you can't know in advance which words will be annotated.
+This is of course _redundant_, as not all the `w` elements (and their IDs) will be effectively used as target of linked annotations; but you need to systematically wrap all the words, as you can't know in advance which words will be annotated.

-Also, and more important, this limits the annotation to the chosen granularity level (here the graphical word).
+Also, and more important, this limits the annotation to a _single granularity level_ (here the graphical word).
 Should you want to annotate a single syllable, or a single letter, you would be in trouble.

 ## Cadmus Approach to TEI Generation